Tyler-Duncan/ShareReel/README.md

 ### Quote from the founder:

-"I want to promote happiness and positive-connections for everyone, what better way than to do that when a picture is worth a thousand words."
+"I want to promote happiness and positive-connections for everyone, what better way than to do that when a picture is worth a thousand words." -Tyler Duncan
-- Tyler Duncan

 ### Where do I start?